 “God saw the people of Israel and God knew.”

-We need to be honest with ourselves.
-God has heard the groaning and cry for rescue of African American believers in the United States.
-When they have suffered under slavery, Jim Crow laws and continue to experience the ramifications of those 400 years of injustice in their lives today, God hears.
+We need to be honest with ourselves and acknowledge that God has heard the groaning and cry for rescue of African American believers in the United States – even if we haven’t.
+When they suffered under slavery, Jim Crow laws and many forms of outright discriminations, God heard.
+As they continue to experience the ramifications of those 400 years of racial injustice in their lives today, God hears.
 God knows.

 Of course, many will note that slavery was made illegal over 150 years ago.
-Jim Crow laws were gradually eliminated.
+Jim Crow laws have been eliminated (over time).
 All people in the United States today enjoy equal rights and freedom from discrimination on the basis of race… according to the laws on the books.
 Still….

 Laws don’t always change peoples’ hearts.
 Even if they did, the effects of 400 years of racial injustice are not undone overnight.
-Wounds that festered that long do not heal so quickly.
-The ramifications, consequences and ongoing effects of that injustice are still present in the fabric of our society and the hearts and lives of people victimized by it.
+Wounds that festered for that long do not heal so quickly.
+The ramifications, consequences and ongoing effects of that injustice are still present in the fabric of our society and the hearts and lives of people who suffered it.

 Just as a segment of the Church in the US has been complicit with or complacent about abortion, a segment of the American Church has been complicit (or at least complacent) about racial injustice.
-A portion of the Church fought against the ending of slavery.
-A portion of the Church resisted change by embracing Jim Crow and segregation.
+A portion of the Church fought against the ending of slavery while another portion of the Church fought to preserve slavery and resisted change.

-If we acknowledge that the Church, collective, includes all people who believe in Jesus, both black and white, in the United States, we must see that the American Church is divided on these two great issues of injustice.
+If we acknowledge that the Church, collective, includes all people who believe in Jesus, both black and white, we must see that the American Church is divided on these two great issues of injustice.
 White, evangelicals tend to focus on abortion, and black evangelicals tend to focus on the issue of racial injustice.

-We are all citizens of the same kingdom of God, united in Christ who tore down the dividing walls between people, but our minds are being renewed and we are being conformed to the image of God as we move toward Him from different directions.
+We are all citizens of the same kingdom of God, united in Christ who tore down the dividing walls between people.
+Our minds are being renewed and we are being conformed to the image of God as we move toward Him from different directions.

-If we step back from our own views, and attempt to gain the higher ground of God’s perspective, we may begin to see that we are divided over different aspects of justice that both break God’s heart.
+If we step back from our own views, and attempt to gain the higher ground of God’s perspective, we may begin to see that we are divided over different aspects of justice, both of which break God’s heart.
 In the first two chapters of Exodus we see both issues on display.

-On this Sanctity of Life Sunday, let us lift our gaze and raise our prayers to God not only for the ravages of abortion that leave their scars on the living, but for the oppression of so many years of racial injustice and disparity the wounds of which are still present.
+On this Sanctity of Life Sunday, let us lift our gaze and raise our prayers to God not only for the ravages of abortion that took the lives of millions of people, but for the oppression of so many years of racial injustice and disparity the wounds of which are still present in those who are living.
 Let us extend each other grace and let Christ remove the stones in those walls that still divide us, recognizing that there is no political or ideological litmus test to get into heaven.

 I mentioned that I have changed my view on these things over the years.
 I don’t have time to get into it in this article that is already long enough.
 I still think abortion is a great evil, but I approach it differently now.
-I also have come to see racial injustice as a much greater evil and a greater problem today, still, then I appreciated earlier in my life.
-These things will be the subject of a subsequent article.
+I have come to see racial injustice as a much greater evil and a greater problem today, still, then I appreciated earlier in my life.
+Perhaps, I will write on the subject in a subsequent article.

 [i] I put “evangelicals” in quotation marks because pollsters don’t consider black Christians who are born again into the category of evangelicals, though the belief in the necessity of being born again for salvation is at the ore of what it means to be evangelical.